swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 }
 ```

 Using this technique we are able to emit the ready call only once, and put off the complexity of dealing with repeated ready calls from distributed actor system library authors.

-The same technique is used to avoid hopping to the self executor 10 times, but instead the implicit hop-to-self is only performed once, on the initial iteration where the actor became fully initialized.
+> The same technique is used to avoid hopping to the self executor 10 times, and the implicit hop-to-self is only performed once, on the initial iteration where the actor became fully initialized.

-Things get more complicated in face of failable as well as throwing initializers.
+Things get more complex in face of failable as well as throwing initializers.
 Specifically, because we not only have to assign identities, we also need to ensure that they are resigned when the distributed actor is deallocated.
 In the simple, non-throwing initialization case this is simply done in the distributed actor's `deinit`, however some initialization semantics make this more complicated.

 ### Resigning Distributed Actor IDs